Timmermann00/AstroLearningWebsite/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🌗 Dark Mode

+This project includes a dark mode feature.
+The theme can be toggled using the button in the header.
+The current theme preference is saved in local storage and applied on subsequent visits.

 ## 👀 Want to learn more?